My-CMDhub/Django-Task-Manager/chatbot_integration/docs/context_awareness.md

 # Chatbot Context Awareness

-The Task Manager chatbot has been enhanced with context awareness capabilities, allowing it to understand and respond appropriately to messages that reference previous parts of the conversation.
+The Nexus chatbot has been enhanced with context awareness capabilities, allowing it to understand and respond appropriately to messages that reference previous parts of the conversation.

 ## How It Works